Wang Sengbian: During Emperor Yuan's reign

 Later in fall 553, Emperor Wenxuan of Northern Qi prepared for an operation where he would try to impose Emperor Yuan's cousin Xiao Tui (蕭退) the Marquess of Xiangtan as Liang's emperor.
 Emperor Yuan ordered Wang to head to Gushu (姑孰, in modern Ma'anshan, Anhui) to defend against the attack.
 When Hou Tian subsequently defeated the Northern Qi general Guo Yuanjian (郭元建), Northern Qi forces withdrew, and Wang returned to Jiankang.

 In fall 554, when Western Wei launched an attack on Jiangling, Emperor Yuan summoned Wang from Jiankang.
 Wang readied his troops to come to Jiangling's aid, but before Wang could do so, Jiangling fell.
 Western Wei forces took Emperor Yuan captive and, around new year 555, put him to death, creating Xiao Cha, who had become a Western Wei vassal, as emperor instead.
-Xiao Cha's state is known as the Western Wei in history.
+Xiao Cha's state is known as the Western Liang in history.